-Trigger points are small, palpable nodes in muscle that typically develop in the upper back and shoulders.
-These contracted knots could cause “referred pain,” also known as pain that is felt in an area other than where it’s being caused.
+Trigger points are small, palpable nodes in the muscle that typically develop in the upper back and shoulders.
+These contracted knots could cause “referred pain,” also known as pain occurring in an area other than where it’s being generated.
 Individuals with chronic musculoskeletal pain disorders generally have an increased risk of developing trigger points.

 Trigger Points Symptoms

 The pain is often regional and persistent, usually in the neck and shoulder muscles or pelvic girdle.

 - Muscle stiffness

 - Tingling, numbness, or burning sensations

 - Tension headaches

 - Joint pain